Skip to main content

 Value matches ratingCapacitor is fineProblem is somewhere else in the system

-If a technician quotes compressor replacement, ask: 'What were the test measurements?'
-A real fault always has numbers to show.
-If there are no numbers, it's not confirmed yet.
+• If a technician quotes compressor replacement, ask what specific meter readings confirmed the compressor as the fault.
+A real diagnosis always has numbers behind it — if there are no measurements, the compressor failure is not confirmed yet.